GabrielL92I/OpenVPNonMikrotik/README.md

-      1- OpenVPN Server on Mikrotik can't push routes to clients (can be done on client configuration) 2- OpenVPN Server on Mikrotik can't push traffic redirection (can be done on client configuration) 3- OpenVPN Server on Mikrotik can't use UDP protocol (this is possible on v7 beta of the RouterOS which means it will be available in the near future)
+      1- OpenVPN Server on Mikrotik can't push routes to clients (can be done on client configuration) 2- OpenVPN Server on Mikrotik can't push traffic redirection (can be done on client configuration) 3- OpenVPN Server on Mikrotik can't use UDP protocol (this is possible on v7 of the RouterOS)

      Thank you.